-Stillwater City Council will also honor city employees with a proclamation at its regular meeting Monday, May 16.
+Stillwater City Council will also honor our public works professionals with a proclamation at its regular meeting on Monday, May 20.

-“National Public Works Week is a great opportunity to recognize the hard work and dedication of public works professionals in our community,” said Deputy Team Leader Matt Faulkner, who also helped organize the week’s events.
+“National Public Works Week is a great opportunity to recognize the hard work and dedication of public works professionals in our community,” said Public Works Supervisor Sean Eisensmith, who helped organize the week’s events.

 This year’s theme is It Starts Here, which represents the many facets of modern civilization that grow out of the efforts put forth by the public works professionals across North America.
 To learn more about National Public Works Week and the association, go to https://npww.apwa.net/.